 Stainless steel containers sold at some camping supply stores

-4. Carry a stainless steel travel mug or water bottle at all times for coffee and other drinks while out in the world.
+Think bringing your own containers is too much of a hassle and won’t make a difference?
+Please check out my posts “Carrying Our Own Containers: Powerful Action or Pointless Inconvenience?“ - Carry a stainless steel travel mug or water bottle at all times for coffee and other drinks while out in the world.
 (I use my travel mug for water instead of a water bottle.)
 Besides the plastic lid and plastic straw, paper cups are lined with a plastic coating.
 When I first began this project, I got in the habit of requesting “no lid and no straw” when ordering a drink in a disposable paper cup.
 But nowadays, if I’ve forgotten my mug, I simply do without until I can find a water fountain or sit-down cafe or restaurant with durable cups and glasses.
 This process helps me to remember my reusable mug next time.

-5. Carry reusable utensils and glass drinking straws.
+- Carry reusable utensils and glass drinking straws.

-6. When ordering pizza, say no to the little plastic “table” in the middle of the pizza box.It’s called a “package saver.”
+I keep a To-Go-Ware bamboo utensil set and a couple of GlassDharma drinking straws in my purse at all times.
+And actually, I didn’t need to go out and buy the bamboo.
+I could have just as easily used my own stainless steel utensils.
+Check out blogger Mindful Momma’s cute DIY utensil wrap. - When ordering pizza, say no to the little plastic “table” in the middle of the pizza box.It’s called a “package saver.”
 Think about it.
 A single-use plastic device meant to save a single-use cardboard box.
 What about all the marine animals that swallow that type of disposable plastic?
 It doesn’t save them, does it?
 When ordering, say, “Please don’t put that little white plastic thing in the middle of the pizza.”
 They’ll know what you mean.

-7. Treat yourself to an ice cream cone.Instead of keeping containers of ice cream in the freezer, I will enjoy the occasional ice cream cone while I’m out.
+- Treat yourself to an ice cream cone.Instead of keeping containers of ice cream in the freezer, I will enjoy the occasional ice cream cone while I’m out.
 That keeps my ice cream consumption down, which is better for my health, and it also does away with the plastic-lined containers as well.
 Ice cream cones require zero container or utensil waste.
-If I do want to bring some home, I can have my ice cream hand-packed in my own container
+If I do want to bring some home, I can have my ice cream hand-packed in my own container.

-8. Cut out sodas, juices, and other plastic-bottled beverages.I’ve made the decision to eat fresh fruit instead of buying juice.
+- Cut out sodas, juices, and other plastic-bottled beverages.I’ve made the decision to eat fresh fruit instead of buying juice.
 This eliminates the need for all disposable bottles — glass as well as plastic.
 I don’t drink sugary sodas, but I do like seltzer water.
 Especially in the summer.
 So I got a Soda Stream Penguin soda maker for those times I crave some fizz.
 The soda maker itself is plastic, but the carafes are glass, and the soda maker replaces hundreds of disposable bottles.
 What’s more, the reusable CO2 cartridges are returned to the manufacturer for refilling.

-9. Let go of frozen convenience foods.This was a hard one.
+- Let go of frozen convenience foods.This was a hard one.
 I agonized for a while over which brands of frozen meals used the best containers, but in the end, there was just no sound alternative.
 They all use plastic.
 Even frozen food trays that seem to be made of cardboard are lined with plastic.
 The more we limit our consumption of frozen convenience foods, the less plastic waste we’ll generate and the healthier we’ll be!

-10. Say no to plastic produce bags.They are generally unnecessary.
+- Say no to plastic produce bags.They are generally unnecessary.
 What are we worried about?
 That our apples won’t get along with our broccoli during the trip home?
 Or is it that the produce will get dirty?
 Hey, it grew in the dirt, and we’re going to wash it anyway, right?
 At the grocery store, I put most produce directly into my cart and then into my reusable bag.

 If you do feel you want a separate bag for produce, cloth options are available.
-Some alternatives are AmbataliaECOBAGSChicoBag produce bags, or handmade bags from Etsy sellers.
+Some alternatives are Ambatalia, ECOBAGS, ChicoBag produce bags, or handmade bags from Etsy sellers.
 Check out this video of a woman who can make five reusable bags from one T-shirt!

-11. Shop your local farmers market.Farmers markets are a great way to buy fresh, local produce without plastic, as long as you remember to bring your own bags.
+Wondering how to store your produce without plastic once you get it home?
+Check out this extensive list of ways to buy and store produce without plastic, or specifically buying and storing loose lettuce and leafy greens.
+(Here’s why I never use Evert Fresh green bags.) - Shop your local farmers market.Farmers markets are a great way to buy fresh, local produce without plastic, as long as you remember to bring your own bags.
 Normally, the fruits and vegetables at farmers markets don’t even have those little plastic stickers on them.
 And for small fruits like berries and cherry tomatoes, use your own container or bag and hand the vendor’s plastic container back to reuse.
-Read more about farmers markets going plastic-free
+Read more about farmers markets going plastic-free.

-12. Return containers for berries, cherry tomatoes, and other small fruits and vegetables to the farmers market to be reused.One reader asked what I do about cherry tomatoes or berries since they can get crushed in a reusable bag.
+- Return containers for berries, cherry tomatoes, and other small fruits and vegetables to the farmers market to be reused.One reader asked what I do about cherry tomatoes or berries since they can get crushed in a reusable bag.
 I buy them at the farmer’s market in the green plastic basket and then return it to the farmer each week for a refill, so I never have to take new ones.
 Don’t have a farmers market nearby?
 Ask your local grocer to take them back.
 Or empty your berries into your own container before leaving the store and leave the plastic basket behind.
 If enough of us do this, perhaps merchants will take note.

-13. Bring your own container for meat and prepared foods.I take my own containers with me to the butcher counter at Whole Foods or local butcher shop.
+- Bring your own container for meat and prepared foods.I take my own containers with me to the butcher counter at Whole Foods or local butcher shop.
 (While the humans in our house don’t each much meat, the kitties do.)
 The butcher can weigh the container and deduct the weight, just as is done with bulk foods.
 The servers at the deli/prepared foods counter can do the same thing.
 Just ask.
 (Read about Buying and Storing Meat without Plastic and Plastic-Free Beef Jerky.)

-14. Buy fresh bread that comes in either paper bags or no bags.At the farmers market or natural food stores, I can buy bread that comes in only paper.
+- Buy fresh bread that comes in either paper bags or no bags.At the farmers market or natural food stores, I can buy bread that comes in only paper.
 At the bakery down the street, I can have my bread placed in my own cloth bag and avoid all packaging.
 Bread keeps fresh when stored in the cloth bag inside an airtight tin.
 I reuse a popcorn tin that was sent to me as a gift several years ago.
 Often, thrift stores have more of these tins than they know what to do with.
 Fresh bread is a bit more expensive than its plastic-packaged cousins, but to me, it’s worth it.
 And since I buy so few new things, I can afford to spend more for quality, plastic-free food.
-See my post, Fresh Bread: Buy It, Store It, Keep It Fresh Without Plastic
+See my post, Fresh Bread: Buy It, Store It, Keep It Fresh Without Plastic.

-15. Choose milk in returnable glass bottles.Many areas have local dairies that provide milk in returnable glass bottles rather than plastic or plastic-coated cardboard (yes, all cardboard milk containers are coated inside and out with plastic, not wax.)
+- Choose milk in returnable glass bottles.Many areas have local dairies that provide milk in returnable glass bottles rather than plastic or plastic-coated cardboard (yes, all cardboard milk containers are coated inside and out with plastic, not wax.)
 In my area, I buy Straus milk, which is available in natural grocery stores.
 Unfortunately, the milk bottle does contain an unrecyclable plastic cap.
 But I would rather buy milk in a glass bottle capped with plastic than milk contained in plastic on all sides.

-17. Choose wine bottled in glass with natural cork stoppers.This is kind of a trial and error project since you can’t see the stopper until you open the bottle.
+- Choose wine bottled in glass with natural cork stoppers.This is kind of a trial and error project since you can’t see the stopper until you open the bottle.
 There’s a mobile website called Corkwatch you can use to see what kind of stopper–plastic or natural cork–is in a particular wine bottle before you purchase it.
 If you haven’t already, please read this post about endangered cork forests and why it’s important to support them by choosing natural cork over plastic stoppers or metal screw caps (which contain BPA in the lining.)

-18. Learn to love the bulk bins.Look for stores in your area that sell foods from bulk bins and allow you to use your own bags or containers.
-In the SF Bay Area, for example, stores include Rainbow GroceryBerkeley Bowl, and Whole Foods.)
+- Learn to love the bulk bins.Look for stores in your area that sell foods from bulk bins and allow you to use your own bags or containers.
+In the SF Bay Area, for example, stores include Rainbow Grocery, Berkeley Bowl, and Whole Foods.)
 When I lived there, I could get almost all dry foods as well as some personal care products from the bulk bins.
 These foods included rice and other grains, pasta, beans (learning to cook dried beans is an important part of plastic-free living), seeds, nuts, all kinds of flour, baking soda and other dry baking ingredients, cereal and granola, pretzels and chips, some candy, tofu, oils, nut butters, olives, herbs, tea & coffee, and more things than I can think of right now.

 But you don’t think you have to live in a crunchy place like San Francisco or Berkeley to shop bulk bins.
 They are everywhere.
 You just have to look.
 My new favorite grocery store is MOM’s Organic Market in Maryland.
 The BULK Mobile app can help you find stores in your area.
 Goods Holding Company offers a kit to make zero waste bulk buying even easier!